 - Methadone – Methadone is also a synthetic opioid.
 While there are those who struggle with addiction to methadone, it is commonly used as a treatment drug.
 There are methadone maintenance programs and clinics where individuals receive doses to help wean down or manage their opiate intake.

 - Dilaudid – Dilaudid is derived from morphine, but Dilaudid itself is a synthetic substance.
 It is an incredibly powerful pain medication that many are struggling with around the country.

 - Buprenorphine – Buprenorphine is more commonly known by most people as Suboxone or Subutex.
 While it is still considered a pain reliever, it produces a more controlled effect, which makes it useful for the treatment of addiction and physical dependency.

 - Hydrocodone/Norco – Hydrocodone goes by the common trade name of Vicodin.
 It can produce powerful pain relief effects, but as with the others, it can be highly addictive.
 Hydrocodone is synthesized from codeine, a compound within the opium poppy.
 It has also been the subject of extensive regulative measures in the past due to its addictive potential.

 Receiving Treatment for a Drug or Alcohol Addiction

-Opium and opium-related drugs can produce extremely heavy dependencies, which can often require a full detox and treatment program to overcome.
+Opium and medications derived from opium can produce extremely heavy dependencies, which can often require a full detox and treatment program to overcome.
 And while addiction can sometimes feel like it is a hopeless situation, the reality is that there is help available.
 Best Drug Rehabilitation helps thousands to overcome various types of addictions every year, and we offer a comprehensive treatment program to help you or your loved one do the same.
 We create a unique program for each person, which allows it to address deep-seated issues and difficulties that are unique to the individual.
 Addiction is not a one size fits all condition, and it needs to be treated on a case by case basis.
 Give us a call today, and we can help you or your loved one break free of addiction.